-Some of the best locations in Okayama to view fireflies (from May to July) are in Osa, in addition to a spectacular fireworks show in summer, rice harvest festivals, which are earlier in the year because winter arrives early here, and river and cave trekking, exciting to do year round.
+Osa is one of the best locations in Okayama to view fireflies (from May to July).
+There is a spectacular fireworks show in summer, and rice harvest festivals—which are earlier in the year because winter arrives early here.
+River and cave trekking are exciting activities to do year round.

-Always popular are the caves of Ikura-do and Maki-do, fishing spots along the Takahashi River, and areas near dams that offer hikers a place to escape into lush green forests.
+The caves of Ikura-do and Maki-do are popular places, and there are fishing spots along the Takahashi River.
+Areas near dams offer hikers a place to explore lush green forests.

 Bitchu Matsuyama Castle is one of only 12 original historical castles remaining in Japan.
 The castle is also known as Takahashi Castle as it is located in the town of Takahashi on a mountaintop.
 At 430 meters, the castle is the highest in Japan.
 The surrounding area is often filled with clouds that fill the area below the castle, giving rise to its nickname, "Castle in the Sky."

-October 15 is the day Niimi holds its Daimyo Parade, remembering when feudal lords inspected their lands before heading to attend on the Shogun in Edo.
+October 15 is the day Niimi holds its Daimyo Parade, remembering when feudal lords inspected their lands before heading to attend on the Shogun in Edo (modern-day Tokyo).

 The procession travels 1.5 kilometers through downtown Niimi, and many of Niimi's 30,000 residents are involved, dressed in warrior armor, as flag bearers, and even children in traditional kimono.
-The highlights include the carrying of portable shrines ornately decorated in blue, black, red and gold, as handsomely groomed horses walk proudly through the crowds.
+The highlights include the carrying of portable shrines ornately decorated in blue, black, red and gold, as handsomely groomed horses walk proudly.